heiner/heiner.github.com/_drafts/random-samples.md

 On the other end of the spectrum, very cheap parameterized permutations come from _mixers_ (or _finalizers_) of hash functions like MurmurHash3.
-A [very influential 2011 blog post by David Stafford](https://zimbry.blogspot.com/2011/09/better-bit-mixing-improving-on.html) proposed using
+An [influential 2011 blog post by David Stafford](https://zimbry.blogspot.com/2011/09/better-bit-mixing-improving-on.html) proposed using